US Expat Tax Amnesty Program

 We Can Help You

-On top of signing up through us at MyExpatTaxes to work directly with The Streamlined Procedure’s US expat tax amnesty program, we also offer our free IRS tax advice along the way, to answer tax questions you may have. guarantee to give you the best expat tax service available for an affordable price.
+On top of signing up through us at MyExpatTaxes to work directly with The Streamlined Procedure’s US expat tax amnesty program.
+We also offer our free IRS tax advice along the way to answer any tax questions you may have, and we guarantee to give you the best expat tax service available for an affordable price.

 Our software is user-friendly and guides you to fill out your tax information with ease.
 Once you punch in all the numbers of your worldwide income and do the necessary clicks, our software prepares an informational return that we then send out to the IRS.